-The Director-General of the Department of Families (DoF) is solely responsible for the making of adoption orders in Queensland.
+The Director-General of the Department of Child Safety (DChS) is solely responsible for the making of adoption orders in Queensland.
 The Children's Court or Supreme Court may be involved with the dispensation of consent.
-The Supreme Court also has the power to recognise adoption orders made under the law of a country outside the Commonwealth and the Territories of the Commonwealth as well as the power to discharge an adoption order for the adoption of a child made under the Adoption of Children Act 1964.
+The Supreme Court also has the power to recognise adoption orders made under the law of a country outside the Commonwealth and the territories of the Commonwealth as well as the power to discharge an adoption order for the adoption of a child made under the Adoption of Children Act 1964.

-Adoption by step-parents can be arranged only through the DoF.
+Adoption by step-parents can be arranged only through the DChS.

 There is provision under the Act for adoptions by relatives other than step-parents in exceptional circumstances, that is, when a guardianship or custody order will not adequately provide for the interests and welfare of the child.
+However, no order has been made in favour of a relative other than a step-parent in recent years.

-- General adoption One applicant must be an Australian citizen and applicants must reside or be domiciled in Queensland.
-Applicants must be infertile, married for at least 2 years and in good health, and both applicants must be under 36 years of age.
-If the applicants have custody of one child, they must be under 40 years at the time of application. - Intercountry adoption One applicant must be an Australian citizen and applicants must reside or be domiciled in Queensland.
-Applicants can have no more than four children in their custody and must be married for 2 years and in good health.
-For applicants who have not previously adopted a child, the younger of the applicants must be less than 41 years of age and the older of the applicants must be less than 47 years of age.
-For applicants that have previously adopted a child, the younger of the applicants must be less than 43 years of age and the older of the applicants must be less than 47 years of age. - Special-needs adoption Applicants must be in good health, one applicant must be an Australian citizen, and applicants must reside or be domiciled in Queensland.
+- General adoption one applicant must be an Australian citizen and applicants must reside or be domiciled in Queensland.
+Applicants must be infertile, married for at least 2 years and in good health.
+The applicants must not have custody of more than one child at the time of application. - Intercountry adoption one applicant must be an Australian citizen and applicants must reside or be domiciled in Queensland.
+Applicants can have no more than four children in their custody and must be married for 2 years and in good health. - Special-needs adoption applicants must be in good health, one applicant must be an Australian citizen, and applicants must reside or be domiciled in Queensland.

-The DoF is the only agency legally authorised to arrange adoptions in Queensland.
+The DChS is the only agency legally authorised to arrange adoptions in Queensland.

-The placement of an Indigenous child available for adoption is undertaken in accordance with the requirements of the Adoption of Children Act 1964 and the DoF's Aboriginal and Torres Strait Islander Child Placement Principle.
+The placement of an Indigenous child requiring an adoptive placement is undertaken in accordance with the requirements of the Adoption of Children Act 1964 and the DChS Aboriginal and Torres Strait Islander Child Placement Principle.
 Prospective parents of the same, or a similar, Indigenous or cultural background as the child are selected after consultation with appropriate Indigenous services or community groups to facilitate decision making.

 The Act makes provision for a child to be adopted by adoptive parents with a different racial and cultural background from the child where it is apparent that there are no prospective parents from the child's background or where it is in a child's best interests for the placement to occur.
-However, it is not the policy of the DoF to place children from an Indigenous background with non-Indigenous adoptive parents.
+However, it is not the policy of the DChS to place children from an Indigenous background with non-Indigenous adoptive parents.